Bicycles

 This video shows a bike path bypassing a rough section of road

 This video shows cycle parking at Groningen Railway station.
 This covered, watched cycle park accommodates 4500 bikes, bringing the total at the station to over 6000.
 It cost €10M.
 No bike is seen twice in my video, and only a small proportion are seen once.
+Since this time it has been upgraded to accommodate over 9000 bikes.

 July 19th - 25th - The "Hoek to Hunebed" tour.
 I collected people from Hoek van Holland and we rode back to Drenthe by the long route.
 This included crossing the afsluitdijk and was a lot of fun.
 If you'd be interested in a similar tour, get in touch.
 Unfortunately, on this tour the rear hub finally gave up completely and I had to continue on another bike.

 August 3rd - I built a new rear wheel, around a Shimano freehub excluding a hub gear.
 This means I now have just seven gears, but have a reasonable range of gear ratios (46 through to 88 gear-inches) with the 12-23 block I now have (thanks to a helpful local bike shop selling me a 12T sprocket for €1) and the 53T front chainwheel.
 I expect this to be a more reliable setup.
+Top gear is now about 82", which is nearly enough.

 Further adventures of the PDQ are tagged on the blog.